352vishal/V-Click/README.md

 Step 9: In one run command: `ng serve`

-Step 10: Another one run command: `json-server --watch mock-api-data.json`
+Step 10: Another one run command: `npx json-server db.json`

 Now you can ready to go